-- (3) The DOC is demonstrated (by means of specific testing or engineering analysis) to deliver the percentage reductions in (2) for the size and type of engines used in the target vehicles. - (4) The DOC is demonstrated to deliver the reductions in (2) on diesel fuel with sulfur levels typical of the fuel used by the target vehicles in normal use. - (5) The DOC is demonstrated (by means of an acceptable durability test or in-service testing) to remain effective over the life of the vehicle. - (6) The DOC does not significantly increase vehicle noise in the target vehicles when tested in accordance with the requirements of ADR28/01. - (7) The DOC does not significantly increase exhaust back pressure in the target vehicles to a level outside the manufacturer's specification.
+- (3) The DOC/DPF/PFT is demonstrated (by means of specific testing or engineering analysis) to deliver the percentage reductions in (2) for the size and type of engines used in the target vehicles. - (4) The DOC/DPF/PFT is demonstrated to deliver the reductions in (2) on diesel fuel with sulfur levels typical of the fuel used by the target vehicles in normal use. - (5) The DOC is demonstrated (by means of an acceptable durability test or inservice testing) to remain effective over the life of the vehicle.
+The DPF is demonstrated to remain effective over the life of the vehicle if maintained correctly. - (6) The DOC/DPF/PFT does not significantly increase vehicle noise in the target vehicles when tested in accordance with the requirements of ADR28/01. - (7) The DOC/DPF/PFT does not significantly increase exhaust back pressure in the target vehicles to a level outside the manufacturer's specification. - (8) The device shall be designed based on sound and proven scientific principle. - (9) The device shall not require any fuel-additive to support its operation, nor shall it be an additive, by itself, for consumption in the combustion process of the engine. - (10) The device shall not cause harmful effects to the engine of a vehicle to which it is installed or unduly affect the performance of the engine.

-It is the DOC supplier/manufacturer's responsibility to demonstrate that their DOC comply with the above requirements.
-Testing shall be conducted by independent organisations with appropriate expertise in the field.
+It is the DOC/DPF/PFT supplier/manufacturer's responsibility to demonstrate that their aftertreatment device complies with the above requirements.
+The tests shall be carried out by independent and appropriately certified third party laboratories.